tomjaguarpaw/trainings/lynda/diversity-inclusion-and-belonging.md

 https://www.linkedin.com/learning/diversity-inclusion-and-belonging

-Summary: this is a really upbeat and short course explaning the benefits of nurturing diversity, inclusion and belonging in an organisation.
+Summary: this is a really upbeat and short course explaining the benefits of nurturing diversity, inclusion and belonging in an organisation.

 People want to feel like they belong to a community, that they have